 Summary

-JPMorganChase is committed to maintaining a safe, productive, diverse, inclusive, professional, collegial and secure work environment in which all individuals are treated with respect and dignity.
-Discrimination, harassment or inappropriate conduct is not tolerated by or against employees, customers, vendors, contractors or any other individuals who conduct business with JPMorganChase.
+JPMorganChase is committed to building and maintaining a safe, productive, inclusive, professional, collegial and secure work environment in which all individuals are treated with respect and have an equal opportunity to succeed and make an impact through their work.
+Unlawful discrimination, harassment, sexual harassment or inappropriate conduct is not tolerated in any form by or against applicants, employees, customers, vendors, contractors, contingent workers or any other individuals who conduct business with JPMorganChase.

-All employees, including managers and employees in non-managerial positions, are required to promote equal opportunity and prevent discrimination, harassment and inappropriate and abusive conduct.
+All employees, including managers and employees in non-managerial positions, are responsible for supporting equal opportunity and taking appropriate steps to promptly report and prevent discrimination, harassment, sexual harassment and inappropriate and abusive conduct.
 They are also expected to help create and maintain an atmosphere where concerns under this policy can be raised without fear of retaliation or intimidation.

-This policy applies to conduct at JPMorganChase offices, work locations and while engaged in work-related activities outside the workplace, such as business-related trips, social events and communications.
+This policy applies to conduct at JPMorganChase offices, work locations and while engaged in work-related activities outside the workplace, such as business-related meetings, recruiting activities, interview, conferences, trips, social events and communications, as well as non-work related social gatherings with other applicants, employees, customers, clients, vendors, contingent workers, contractors or any other individuals who conduct business with the firm.

 In addition, reasonable accommodations are made for applicants’ and employees’ religious practices and beliefs, mental and physical disabilities, and for pregnancy, childbirth and related medical conditions, including lactation, in accordance with applicable local law.